 10. Unique movie experiences

 Soak up cinema the way your parents did: at an old-fashioned neighborhood movie joint.
-A few are still hoppin', complete with tasty eats.
-The meticulously restored Redford Theatre in Detroit, a 1928 gem with twinkling "stars" in its domed plaster ceiling (its 85th birthday is Jan.
-27!), is a great one: See Hitchcock's Strangers on a Train (Jan.
-4-5, 2013) and Gentlemen Prefer Blondes (Jan.
-18-19), plus Willy Wonka and the Chocolate Factory March 8 – complete with a pre-show on its original organ.
-In Ann Arbor, Michigan Theater hosts family oldies, like The NeverEnding Story Jan.
-13, Kung Fu Panda Feb.
-17 and The Princess Bride March 3.
-Plymouth's Penn Theatre often also offers a monthly kids flick.
+A few are still hoppin’, complete with tasty eats.
+The meticulously restored Redford Theatre in Detroit, a 1928 gem with twinkling “stars” in its domed plaster ceiling, is a great one: Close Encounters of the Third Kind (PG) is playing Jan.
+8-9, 2016.
+In Ann Arbor, Michigan Theater hosts family oldies and newer favorites, like Disney’s Frozen Sing-Along Feb.
+27-28, 2016 and Magical Music of Disney March 13, 2016.
+Plymouth’s Penn Theatre often also offers a monthly kids flick.
 Or keep the car heater on and catch a budget double-feature at the Ford Drive-In in Dearborn.

 11. Nature centers and outdoor activities

 Pick a park.
 Any park.
-Odds are, especially if it has a nature center, you'll find crafts, activities and events galore.
-That includes the 13 Huron-Clinton Metroparks: Hit Hudson Mills in Dexter Jan.
-26, 2013 for Chillin' at the Mills and try snowshoeing, Klondike racing, snow snake tossing and lots more, or swing by Wolcott Mill for "Fun on the Farm" this month.
+Odds are, especially if it has a nature center, you’ll find crafts, activities and events galore.
+That includes the 13 Huron-Clinton Metroparks.
+Hit Hudson Mills in Dexter Jan.
+23, 2016 for Chillin’ at the Mills and try fire-making and shelter-building.
 By March, maple sugaring programs kick off.
-Clarkston's Wint Nature Center also keeps busy, with winter 101 for tots Jan.
-12, a "Winter Star Party" Feb.
-2 and "Cabin Fever Campfire" March 2.
+Clarkston’s Wint Nature Center also keeps families busy with educational winter events in January, February and March.
 And bring your sled to Leslie Science and Nature Center in Ann Arbor for free fun – visit raptors and, on select dates, the frogs, turtles, snakes and rabbits at the Critter House.

 12. Wintertime festivals

 Elephant ears and dunk tanks give way to winter sports and chilly art at local fairs.
 The January frosty fun crown goes to the Plymouth Ice Festival, returning Jan.
-18-20, 2013 with more than 100 majestic carved creations blooming in the "Sculpture Garden" in Kellogg Park (plymouthicefestival.com).
-Lyon Township hosts a one-day Winterfest on Jan.
-19, packing in everything from hockey and sledding to an arctic splash and "old-fashioned jump-rope making" (lyontwpfestivals.com).
-Other goodies: The fifth Fire & Ice Festival in Rochester, Motown Winter Blast in Detroit and Utica Ice Festival (both Feb.
-8-10) and parades to celebrate St. Paddy's Day (Corktown in Detroit March 10 and Royal Oak.
+8-10, 2016 with majestic carved creations, entertainment and more.
+Other goodies include the ninth annual Fire & Ice Festival in Rochester (Jan.
+22-24, 2016), Meridian Winter Blast in Detroit and Utica Ice Festival (both Feb.
+12-14) and parades to celebrate St. Paddy’s Day.

 13. Indoor pool and water park fun

 Arctic plunges not your thing?
-The water's fine (and much warmer) inside!
-Goldfish Swim School opens "family swim hours" for 4 months-12 years select times in Ann Arbor, Birmingham, Farmington Hills, Rochester and just-opened Okemos.
-All-new Aqua-Tots in Troy has lessons just for special needs kids Jan.
-21, 2013 and a parents' night out in February – plus lots of classes (register in advance).
-At the hotel/water park combo Best Western Sterling Inn, pair a staycation with 2,300 square feet of fun, including a three-story waterslide.
-And don't forget about your community offerings: Find slides and other fixings at the public pools in Canton, Livonia, Macomb Township and Warren – all under one weather-proof roof.
+The water’s fine (and much warmer) inside!
+Goldfish Swim School opens “family swim hours” for 4 months-12 years select times at its many area locations.
+Aqua-Tots has lessons just for special needs kids.
+At the hotel/water park combo Sterling Inn, pair a staycation with 2,300 square feet of fun, including a three-story waterslide.
+And don’t forget about your community offerings: Find slides and other fixings at the public pools in Canton, Macomb Township, Warren and more – all under one weather-proof roof.